The Wire: Season 4 (2006)

-Season 5
+Season 5 (2008)

-The fifth season focuses on the media and media consumption.
+The fifth and final season focuses on the media and media consumption.
 The show features a fictional depiction of the newspaper The Baltimore Sun, and in fact elements of the plot are ripped-from-the-headlines events (such as the Jayson Blair New York Times scandal) and people at the Sun.
 The season, according to David Simon, deals with "what stories get told and what don't and why it is that things stay the same."
 Issues such as the quest for profit, the decrease in the number of reporters, and the end of aspiration for news quality would all be addressed, alongside the theme of homelessness.
 John Carroll of The Baltimore Sun was the model for the "craven, prize hungry" editor of the fictional newspaper.

 Fifteen months after the fourth season concludes, Mayor Carcetti's cuts in the police budget to redress the education deficit force the Marlo Stanfield investigation to shut down.
 Cedric Daniels secures a detail to focus on the prosecution of Senator Davis for corruption.
 Detective McNulty returns to the Homicide unit and decides to divert resources back to the Police Department by faking evidence to make it appear that a serial killer is murdering homeless men.

 The Baltimore Sun also faces budget cuts and the newsroom struggles to adequately cover the city, omitting many important stories.
 Commissioner Burrell continues to falsify crime statistics and is fired by Carcetti, who positions Daniels to replace him.

 Marlo Stanfield lures his enemy Omar Little out of retirement by having Omar's mentor Butchie murdered.
 Proposition Joe teaches Stanfield how to launder money and evade investigation.
 Once Joe is no longer useful to him, Stanfield has Joe killed with the help of Joe's nephew Cheese Wagstaff and usurps his position with the Greeks and the New Day Co-Op.
 Michael Lee continues working as a Stanfield enforcer, providing a home for his friend Dukie and younger brother Bug.

 Omar returns to Baltimore seeking revenge, targeting Stanfield's organization, stealing and destroying money and drugs and killing Stanfield enforcers in an attempt to force Stanfield into the open.
 However, he is eventually shot and killed by Kenard, a young Stanfield dealer.

 Baltimore Sun reporter Scott Templeton claims to have been contacted by McNulty's fake serial killer.
 City Editor Gus Haynes becomes suspicious, but his superiors are enamored of Templeton.
 McNulty backs up Templeton's claim in order to further legitimize his fabricated serial killer.
 The story gains momentum and Carcetti spins the resulting attention on homelessness into a key issue in his imminent campaign for Governor and restores funding to the Police Department.

 Bubbles is recovering from his drug addiction while living in his sister's basement.
 He is befriended by Sun reporter Mike Fletcher, who eventually writes a profile of Bubbles.